February 3, 2023 | Reading Time: 5 minutes

 The truth is revealed.

-This is the weak spot the anti-abortionists have always had.
+This is the soft spot the anti-abortionists have always had.
 It was veiled as long as Roe was around.
 With Roe gone, that soft spot is coming into view.
 It’s pretty much what you had expected it to be.

 But only now is the movement’s momentum betraying it.